 Red Tape Reduction

 The RTRA is focused on economic growth, competitiveness, innovation and reducing unnecessary burden toward a goal of eliminating red tape by one-third by March 31, 2023.
+As we progress our work within the government’s timeline, we are driving better value across the electricity sector by expediting regulatory processes and attracting investment.

 - ISO rules – 39 %